allanrehhoff/framework/README.md

 define your methods in camelCaseFormat, so please! for you and the next developers sake, do this, and be strict about it.

 Any other parts beyond arg(1) ARE NOT passed directly to the controller or any methods, these are for you to pick up using the applications arg() method.
-The **\Singleton::getRouter()->arg();** method starts from index 0, whereas the first two indices are already used by the core to determine the route.
+The **$this->request->getArg();** method starts from index 0, whereas the first two indices are already used by the core to determine the route.

 > [!NOTE]
-> The default method invoked is **index** this will happen if arg(1) is nowhere to be found in the given controller, or arg(1) is void.
+> `index` is the default method invoked, if arg(1) is nowhere to be found in the given controller, or arg(1) is void.
-> This will also be the method called for all child controllers.
+> Same method will also be the method called for all child controllers set by any parent.

 ```php
 <?php